danven72/oldfashionpound/README.md

-## For running the program are needed:
+## For running the program you need:
 - Java 11
 - Maven (for running unit test)